Guidelines to Park Rules and Regulations

 Horses are prohibited from camping areas (except in equestrian camping areas), swimming areas, cabin areas, picnic areas, and other day-use areas.

 Loading and/or unloading horses is permitted in designated park areas only.
 Not all state parks with bridle trails have horse trailer parking, so please contact the park prior to your visit to learn more about the facilities.
-Owners are required to remove all feces from designated horse trailer parking areas.
+Owners should remove all feces from designated horse trailer parking areas.

 No carts, carriages, or other horse-drawn apparatus are permitted on park trails.

-A negative Coggins test no more than 12 months old is required for all horses over 6 months of age.
+Horses using park trails must comply with all state statutes and rules for health testing.
+A negative Cogins test no more than 12 months old is required for all horses over 6 months of age.
 Proof of equine testing certification must be carried by the horse owner at all times while the animal is within the state park.

-Rock climbing is allowed only in five state parks and with a permit.
+Rock climbing is allowed only in five state parks and with a Special Use Permit.
 Climbers must register before beginning a climb.
 Climbers must climb in designated areas only and with proper equipment.
 The state parks that offer rock climbing are Chimney Rock, Crowders Mountain, Hanging Rock, Pilot Mountain, and Stone Mountain state parks.
 Climbing is prohibited at all other parks.

-All climbers must register with park staff and must keep in their possession a valid rock climbing or rappelling permit.
+All climbers must register with park staff and must keep in their possession a valid Special Use permit for rock climbing or rappelling.
 All climbers under the age of 18 must have a parent or legal guardian sign their permit prior to participating in any climbing activities at North Carolina state parks.

 Organized private, commercial, or nonprofit groups must obtain a Special Activity Permit prior to the outing.
 Please contact the park to submit the permit application and to pay the group climbing permit fee.